This Marvel character first appeared in 1978. It was just a goofy concept (disco guy on rocket skates) that wasn’t meant to be around for long.

 But this is clearly a power copied from Blue Streak (Don Thomas).
 And the writer is Mark Gruenwald.
 So that’s authoritative.

-This new element also makes sense.
-It eases the suspension of disbelief as to why S.H.I.E.L.D. would field a disco dude on roller skates.
+This also eases the suspension of disbelief as to why S.H.I.E.L.D. would field a disco dude on roller skates.

 It also featured experimentation with early synths, a sort of proto-funk bassline, crisp but robotic drumming, etc..